coincashew/coincashew/coins/overview-ada/guide-how-to-build-a-haskell-stakepool-node/part-i-installation/installing-ghc-and-cabal.md

 source $HOME/.bashrc
 ```

 16\.
-On each computer hosting a relay node for your stake pool, repeat steps 1 to 15
+On each computer hosting a relay or block-producing node for your stake pool, repeat steps 1 to 15